Recursive Monte Carlo and Variational Inference with Auxiliary Variables: Abstract

 \section{Abstract}

-A key challenge in applying Monte Carlo and variational inference (VI) is the design of \textit{proposals} and \textit{variational families} that are flexible enough to closely approximate the posterior, but simple enough to admit tractable densities and variational bounds.
-This paper presents \textit{recursive auxiliary-variable inference} (RAVI), a new framework for exploiting flexible proposals, for example based on involved simulations or stochastic optimization, within Monte Carlo and VI algorithms.
-The key idea is to estimate intractable proposal densities via \textit{meta-inference}: additional Monte Carlo or variational inference targeting the proposal, rather than the model.
+A key design constraint when implementing Monte Carlo and variational inference algorithms is that it must be possible to cheaply and exactly evaluate the marginal densities of proposal distributions and variational families.
+This takes many interesting proposals off the table, such as those based on involved simulations or stochastic optimization.
+This paper broadens the design space, by presenting a framework for applying Monte Carlo and variational inference algorithms when proposal densities cannot be exactly evaluated.
+Our framework, \textit{recursive auxiliary-variable inference} (RAVI), instead approximates the necessary densities using \textit{meta-inference}: an additional layer of Monte Carlo or variational inference, that targets the proposal, rather than the model.
 RAVI generalizes and unifies several existing methods for inference with expressive approximating families, which we show correspond to specific choices of meta-inference algorithm, and provides new theory for analyzing their bias and variance.
 We illustrate RAVI's design framework and theorems by using them to analyze and improve upon \citet{salimans2015markov}'s Markov Chain Variational Inference, and to design a novel sampler for Dirichlet process mixtures, achieving state-of-the-art results on a standard benchmark dataset from astronomy and on a challenging data-cleaning task with Medicare hospital data.

 \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont}